isnik09/VotingSystem/README.md

 # BlockChainVoting

-A blockchain-based E-voting system, created as the final year project of Shri Bhagubhai Mafatlal Polytechnic.
-Teammates include me, Sayyam Gada and Charmee Mehta.
-> The application is MIT-Licensed.
+A blockchain-based E-voting system, (more of a framework) Created by SUVARNA AVHAD, RUSHIKESH GANJVE, NIK NERKAR and BHAKTI PARALE
 ## Build Setup

 ```bash